davebelais/odot-cds/reference/ReadMe_rev_11-2012.txt

      The Decode Database contains two types of built-in reports.

-     1. Code Tables provide code descriptions for use in deciphering the codes used in the reports.
+     1. Code Dimensions provide code descriptions for use in deciphering the codes used in the reports.
 They are:

 	 - ACTN	Action
 	 - CAUSE	Cause